-There are no related party contracts, arrangements or transactions of the nature mentioned in sub section (1) of Section 188 of the Companies Act, 2013 which are not at arm's length.
+Form for disclosure of particulars of contracts/arrangements entered into by the company with related parties referred to in sub-section (1) of section 188 of the Companies Act, 2013 including certain arm's length transactions under third proviso thereto

-2. Details of material contracts or arrangement or transactions at arm's length basis:
+- 1. Details of contracts or arrangements or transactions not at arm's length basis: NIL - 2.
+Details of material contracts or arrangement or transactions at arm's length basis: